vg2507/Virus-Generator/README.md

 **!Program need access to internet for downloading viruses!**

-Or if you want to get all viruses just download `Viruses.rar`
+Or if you want to get all viruses, just download `Viruses.rar`